 Today we’re stuffing jumbo shells pasta with ricotta cheese seasoned with garlic and flavored with spinach, mozzarella, Parmesan, salt and pepper.
 We’re throwing in a few fresh basil leaves too!
 Here’s what you need to know.

-- Don’t overcook the pasta either; remove and drain a minute before you’d usually drain your pasta.
-It should be malleable but slightly hard to the touch.
-Don’t worry; the oven will take care of it.
+- Don’t overcook the pasta since it will soften more in the oven, take it out while it’s still firm.
+In fact, remove and drain it a minute before you’d usually drain your pasta.
+It should be malleable but still slightly hard to the touch.

 Variations and Substitutions